 Read This If You’re Not Sure You Want Kids by Kris Gage | medium.com

-Hindi ko alam kung anong opinyon ko dito kasi since wala ngang parent ang umaamin na sana hindi na lang sila nag-anak, lahat ng naririnig at napapanood ko ay, “Having kids is the happiest, most fulfilling thing in the whole wide world.”
-You know the lines.
+Hindi ko alam kung anong opinyon ko dito kasi since wala ngang parent ang umaamin na sana hindi na lang sila nag-anak, lahat ng naririnig at napapanood ko ay, “Having kids is the hardest, but also the happiest, most fulfilling thing in the whole wide world.”

-Pero agree ako na, kung tingin mo ang kasagutan sa ‘yong happiness ay magka anak, it’s a no for me.
+But going back to the reason for happiness, agree ako na kung tingin mo ay ang kasagutan sa ‘yong kaligayahan ay magkaanak, it’s a no for me.

 5. Meaning